fernandonevarez/data-structures-and-algorithms/.github/Big-O-Notation-Cheat-Sheet.md

 - Rule 2: Remove Constants
 - Rule 3: Different inputs should have different variables.
 O(a+b).
 A and B arrays nested would be O(a\*b)
 - Rule 4: Drop Non-dominant terms

+## **What can cause space complexity in a function?**

+variables
+Data Structures
+Function Call
+Allocations

 ---